Pseudobombax ellipticum: Description

-The flowers are fragrant and if peeled back quite sticky.
+The flowers are cotton candy pink. featuring several hundred stamens up to 12.5 cm long.
+The flowers are fragrant and are quite sticky if peeled back.

 Uses

 Uses include firewood and wood for carving handicrafts.

 The attractive flowers are used to decorate homes and churches in Central America.
 In Central America, a highly intoxicating drink is made from the tree.

 Cultivation

 The tree is grown as an ornamental tree in Florida, Hawaii, and coastal Southern California.